E-MOBILITY

 BASIC KNOWLEDGE OF ENERGY AND THERMAL MANAGEMENT

-Of course, many consumers in electric and hybrid cars also work with 12V voltage
+Of course, many additional electrical consumers in electric and hybrid cars also work with 12V voltage

 These have been optimised over decades and are used in millions of new cars every year (combustion engines and electric or hybrid cars).